DTLaboratory/dtlaboratory.github.io/index.md

 -------

-DT Lab is an actor-oriented distributed computing framework for hosting DTs (Digital Twins).
+DTLab is an actor-oriented distributed computing framework for hosting DTs (Digital Twins).

-DT Lab can compute near-realtime insights into the state of complex systems.
+DTLab can compute near-realtime insights into the state of complex systems.

-Suggested applications of DT Lab are Internet of Things (IOT), Augmented Reality (AR), Logistics, streaming analytics - any problem that requires near-realtime continuous calculation of actionable states at scale.
-DT Lab is especially suited to modeling complex systems of participants that combine and advance over time in otherwise difficult to predict ways.
+Suggested applications of DTLab are Internet of Things (IOT), Augmented Reality (AR), Logistics, streaming analytics - any problem that requires near-realtime continuous calculation of actionable states at scale.
+DTLab is especially suited to modeling complex systems of participants that combine and advance over time in otherwise difficult to predict ways.